s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 8. Describe the societal value (How does it make the world better) It would save a lot of money, that could be used to plan trees.
 Hopefully it would make for more optimal HVAC solutions

-* N.B.
-If it doesn't do either of these things (ideally it should do both - don't do it!!)

 ### 3E: Delivery